jbdman/esphome-config-backup/readme.md

 # ESPHome Config Backup Component

+**NOTE: This project is really still a Proof of Concept at this point.
+It works, but I don't know that I'd be ready to throw it on a production device.**

 This project provides a custom ESPHome component for backing up a device's active configuration.
 It embeds the encoded, compressed, and encrypted yaml config in the embedded firmware.
 It allows export of the config via a web interface, supporting AES256 encryption, XOR, and plaintext.

 ## 🧩 Features